 From this I realized: If fullbacks are useful in power running situations, but many coaches dislike them because they allow the defense to load up in the 'box' and keep an extra linebacker on the field, shouldn't the natural evolution of the fullback mirror the 'revolution' that is sweeping the league with two tight end sets.
 The next wave of fullbacks should be like the old 'Niners fullbacks Rathman and Beasly, able to level devastating blocks but also able to run precise routs with reliable hands.
 This will stretch the defense the way offenses do with two dynamic tight ends, who are too powerful to defend with a nickle corner but too fast for an average linebacker to cover.
 To stretch a defense horizontally before the snap the way a wide receiver or wide set tight end would the fullback would simply need to motion out and line up outside the box.

-to the Patriots overlooking character concerns to draft him.
+Hernandez, 81, showing the positional versatility that lead to the Patriots overlooking character concerns to draft him. |

 This trend was already beginning, except that the player best executing it was a tight end, and soon to be a convicted felon.
 The patriots often had Aaron Hernandez line up as a fullback where he could function as a running threat, extra pass/run blocker, screen threat, or mismatched weapon out of the backfield (the patriots usual choice).